 - Take a good look at the extent of the issue.
 Inspect all parts of the swimming pool: the interior, the edges, the vents, and the filter; make sure there are no stones left unturned.
 Detach removable parts for easy inspection.

 - Pool filter is a comfortable spot for the spores to accumulate.
 If you miss cleaning the pool filter, all of your hard work scrubbing the pool floor and everything will go down the drain if you do not carefully tend to the filter as the mold can grow anytime so long as there are spores in the filter.
 Replace it with a new one if the filter can no longer do its job properly.

 - Turn off the pump and drain the pool.
 Get down to it and brush everything.
 Do not forget to dislodge any kind of particles that are stuck anywhere in the pool.
 Get the algaecide and apply it in accordance with what the label suggests.
 Leave everything overnight.
 Scrub the spots once again the next day.
 Repeat if the mold remains.

 - If stains form where the mold once was, get an old sock or a drawstring bag and put chlorine tablets in it.
 Add some rocks as weight and position the sock/bag over the stain spot.

-- Once stains are taken off, refill the pool and use a test kit to find out if the pool water is in right pH and chlorine levels.
+- Once stains are taken off, refill the pool and use a test kit to find out if the pool water is at the right pH and chlorine levels.